Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Introduction

 \section{Introduction}

 Human-object interaction detection is a task that aims to localize human-object pairs and simultaneously infer the interactions between them.
 This task represents a more profound level of visual scene understanding than standard object detection.
 A detected HOI instance is represented as a triplet in the form of $\langle \text{human, action, object} \rangle$.
-Recently, HOI detection has garnered significant attention from the computer vision community, owing to its extensive applications in downstream tasks such as action recognition \cite{kong2022human}, image caption \cite{Hossain2018ACS}, and visual scene understanding \cite{ma2024scene}.
+Recently, HOI detection has garnered significant attention from the computer vision community~\cite{10227593, 8848601, wang2024interaction, Jia2024OrchestratingTS, Yang2025NoMS, Xue2025GuidingHI, 10658050}, owing to its extensive applications in downstream tasks such as action recognition~\cite{11247879, 11194256, 10812791}, image caption~\cite{10097833, 10844064, 9410374}, and visual scene understanding~\cite{ma2024scene, 11264347}.

 Similar to object detectors, HOI detectors can be categorized into two primary types: one-stage and two-stage methods.
-Recent one-stage methods usually employ the Transformer architecture.
-Specifically, these methods often adapt DETR-like frameworks \cite{Carion2020EndtoEndOD} to detect human-object pairs and predict the interactions in parallel via Transformer decoders \cite{Liao2022GENVLKTSA, Zhou2022HumanObjectID}.
+Recent one-stage methods usually employ the Transformer architecture~\cite{Vaswani2017AttentionIA}.
+Specifically, these methods often adapt DETR~\cite{Carion2020EndtoEndOD} to detect human-object pairs and predict the interactions in parallel via Transformer decoders~\cite{Zhou2022HumanObjectID, Jia2024ContextHOISC}.
 However, compared with two-stage methods, one-stage methods cannot easily leverage the features from object detectors, potentially limiting their performance.

-Two-stage methods typically follow a distinct training paradigm, which generally involves fine-tuning a pre-trained object detector and subsequently freezing its parameters \cite{zhang2022upt, zhang2023pvic}.
+Two-stage methods typically follow a distinct training paradigm, which generally involves fine-tuning a pretrained object detector and subsequently freezing its parameters~\cite{zhang2022upt, zhang2023pvic, park2023viplo}.
 This paradigm allows the interaction predictor to focus solely on interaction prediction, thereby improving training efficiency.

-As illustrated in Figure \ref{fig:compare}(a), recent two-stage methods usually adopt Transformer to extract the visual features.
-However, \textbf{the attention mechanism inherent in the Transformer updates features via a weighted-sum aggregation, which does not explicitly model the relational structure in HOI detection and thus hinders further performance gains}.
-Motivated by this limitation, we propose a multimodal graph network framework designed to explicitly model the HOI detection task, which more closely aligns with the human perception of HOI.
+As illustrated in Fig.~\ref{fig:compare}(a), recent GNN-based two-stage methods typically employ simple MLPs to split, transform, and reassemble the instance features for message generation.
+However, this black-box fusion mechanism lacks interpretability and targeted information propagation process in GNNs.
+Moreover, their exclusive focus on instance features leads to a lack of contextual semantics, thereby hindering further performance improvements.
+Our motivation about GNN-based HOI methods is: interaction prediction comes from information propagation.
+Consequently, we propose a multimodal graph network framework with PDE graph diffusion, which provides fine-grained, discriminative cues for interaction prediction.